dvirgordon/flowineanglish/README.md

 5. After exactly 1 second, loading screen disappears
 6. User is taken to their dashboard (admin or student)

 The timing is already set to exactly one second as you requested!
-The loading screen provides a nice visual transition and gives users feedback that their login is being processed. 🎉
+The loading screen provides a nice visual transition and gives users feedback that their login is being processed. 🎉 "# flowineanglish"